So you’ve chosen to ‘unschool’ your kids!

 Hi, I’m Karen

-One of the greatest joys of my life is my role as ‘mum’ to my four almost-grown children, with an extra one who was earth-side for only 9 short hours.
-Parenting has been my passion since before I became one, and homeschooling became the perfect way for me to live that out!
-My oldest two children went to a small country school for 3 and 5 years when we were living in a christian community in the outback (I’ve had an interesting life!) before we finally began homeschooling in 2005.
-It quite literally felt like coming home.
+One of the greatest joys of my life is my role as ‘mum’ to my four grown-up children, and an extra one who was earth-side for only 9 short hours.
+Parenting has been my passion since before I became one, so homeschooling was the perfect way for me to live that out!
+My oldest two children went to a small country school for 3 and 5 years when we were living in a community in the outback (I’ve had an interesting life!) before we finally began homeschooling in 2005.
+Homeschooling felt, quite literally, like coming home.